jakelazaroff/til/html/define-a-custom-element.md

   MyOtherElement.define();
   ```

-However, there's one nagging caveat to leaving it like this: the person using the component _needs_ to define it somehow.
+However, there's one nagging drawback: the person using the component _needs_ to define it somehow.
 They can't just include a script tag like this:

 ```js